ansible/ansible/docs/docsite/rst/vault.rst

 *Prior to Ansible 2.4*

-To be prompted for a vault password, use the :option:`--ask-vault-pass` cli option:
+To be prompted for a vault password, use the :option:`--ask-vault-pass <ansible-playbook --vault-id>` cli option:

 .. code-block:: bash

     ansible-playbook --ask-vault-pass site.yml

-To specify a vault password in a text file 'dev-password', use the :option:`--vault-password-file` option:
+To specify a vault password in a text file 'dev-password', use the :option:`--vault-password-file <ansible-playbook --vault-password-file>` option:

 .. code-block:: bash

     ansible-playbook --vault-password-file dev-password site.yml

-There is a config option (:ref:`DEFAULT_VAULT_PASSWORD_FILE`) to specify a vault password file to use without requiring the :option:`--vault-password-file` cli option.
+There is a config option (:ref:`DEFAULT_VAULT_PASSWORD_FILE`) to specify a vault password file to use without requiring the :option:`--vault-password-file <ansible-playbook --vault-password-file>` cli option.

 via config
   :ref:`ANSIBLE_VAULT_PASSWORD_FILE`